jcjorel/webgl/WORK_TODO.md

 - Put all Javascript and CSS in the HTML page
 - Design it for Chrome latest version browser.

-To test the solution, you will use the browser tool and will leverage the Chrome Developper tool logs.
+To test and debug the solution, you will use the browser tool and will leverage the Chrome Developper tool logs.
 At build time, use:
 - Perplexity MCP Server to fetch the current AMZN stock value.
 - Context7 MCP server for right usage (ES6 module import map and initialization, best-practices...) of latest version of Three.js and OrbitControl.